kaltura/media-framework/README.md

 KMP receivers should handle media info changes, for example, a change to the video resolution.
 However, the type of the media (video/audio/subtitle) that is sent in a KMP connection, must not change.

+KMP receivers should ignore media info packets, when they are identical to the previously received media info packet.

 #### Frame (`fram`)